 The Henry B. Plant Museum was built in 1891 in Tampa, Florida.
 It is situated in the south wing of Plant Hall on the University of Tampa’s campus.

 The museum was once a resort for wealthy individuals and features stunning Moorish Revival architecture.
-It is home to several artefacts collected from all around the world and educates visitors on Gilded Age tourism.
+It is home to several artifacts collected from around the world and educates visitors on Gilded Age tourism.

 27. Koreshan State Park